4. Patient Charges

 - Repatriation Pharmaceutical Benefits Card (orange) — concessional patients under RPBS

-- Safety Net Concession Card or Safety Net Entitlement Card — issued by the Department of Human Services.
+- Safety Net Concession Card or Safety Net Entitlement Card — issued by Services Australia.

 Under the Reciprocal Health Care Agreements, visitors from participating countries (see the introduction of this section for the list of countries) are treated as general patients and do not have concessional entitlements.
 To receive pharmaceutical benefits these visitors may need to present a temporary Medicare card or their passport.
-Pharmacists should contact the Department of Human Services if they have enquiries about these arrangements.
+Pharmacists should contact Services Australia if they have enquiries about these arrangements.

-PBS prescription forms supplied by the Department of Human Services have spaces provided for details of a patient's entitlement status.
+PBS prescription forms supplied by Services Australia have spaces provided for details of a patient's entitlement status.
 Anyone can enter this information, which must include:

 - a cross (x) in the appropriate box to indicate the level of patient contribution;